softaria/semantic-math-processor-client/README.md

-# semantic-math-editor-simpy
+# semantic-math-processor-client

-Sympy client for SemanticMathEditor
+Semantic Math Processor Client is a plugin to SemanticMathProcessor and a client to MathProcessor.